rbong/envi/README.md

 operation
 ====

-hjkl navigates in vifm.
+hjkl navigates in vifm, and keys work the way you would expect them to based on vi(m) bindings (d, m/', f/F/t/T etc).
 Working directory of Vim and your shell will be set automatically.
-Text can be typed in bash, or programs can be opened wihtout any interruption to normal function or loss of data in bash or the script.
+Text typed in bash is untouched as its directory is changed.
 Text files will be opened automatically in Vim.
 Unknown file types are outputted to $HOME/.envi/unknown and then opened normally in vifm so that you can modify the behaviour later.
 Behaviour of Vim and vifm on initialization (rebindings, etc) can be set inside